beelabhmc/bee_recruitment_exp_2022/README.md

   + output of 02_clean_hive_data.Rmd
   + This file contains one row per bee with both the dance information (did she dance and, if so, how many waggle runs?) and array information (when did we first note her visiting the array and how long did she have to potentially dance during the trial)

+### figures (this will be created by the scripts)

+This folder contains all figures made using ggplot in scripts 04 and 05.

 ## Getting started